pravinwedage/fscPropBench/README.md

 ### 8. Set up the workspace alias

-Sourcing every project's install space directly in `~/.bashrc` causes silent conflicts when working across multiple ROS2 projects (message definitions from different workspaces overwrite each other).
-The recommended approach is to add only the base ROS2 source to `~/.bashrc` and use a short **alias** to activate each project workspace on demand.

-Add this alias to `~/.bashrc`:
+An alias can be setup instead of manually sourcing the `setup.bash` file in each terminal or putting it in `~/.bashrc` and potentially having conflicts.
+Add this alias instead to `~/.bashrc`:

 ```bash
 echo "alias fscPropBench='source /home/pravin/workspaces/fscPropBench/fscPropBench/install/setup.bash'" >> ~/.bashrc